 EXPLORING THE NORWAY COAST LIKE NEVER BEFORE

-For this, the 14th non-motorised journey over 1000 miles of Expedition1000, my transport will be a new aquatic craze that has taken the shores of California by storm - The Schiller Bike.
+For this, the 14th non-motorised journey over 1000 miles of Expedition1000, my transport will be a pedal-powered Schiller Bike.
 And just like many of my journeys before, if successful this will be a new world record, this time for the longest journey by bike on water.

 A WORLD RECORD DISTANCE BY BIKE ON WATER

 Stay tuned with Dave's daily video diaries, always posted first on Facebook with a hearty "Good morning!"

 - NRK TV - The TV Bit - August 14 2017